Our Maternity Services

-Your Baby's Delivery DHHS patients deliver at the Birthplace at Gaston Memorial Hospital.
+Your Baby's Delivery DHHS patients deliver at the Birthplace at CaroMont Regional Medical Center.
 At the Birthplace, patients are able to experience labor, delivery and after-delivery care, all in the same room.
 The Birthplace also has important emergency facilities available should you need them, including an operating room on the same floor in the event you should need a C-section, and Neonatal Intensive Care Services should your baby need any specialized care.
-DHHS staff deliver over half of all the babies born at Gaston Memorial, so we have a lot of hours and years of experience to offer you the safest delivery possible.
 (Image courtesy CaroMont Health)

 More info: WIC (Women, Infants & Children) program, 704-853-5100